xyproto/interrupts/README.md

 # interrupts

+## WORK IN PROGRESS

-Reimplementation of several DOS interrupts in Go + SDL2
+Reimplementation of several DOS interrupts in Go + SDL2.

-Import as:

-    import (
-        dos "github.com/xyproto/interrupts"
-    )

-# WORK IN PROGRESS
+This can be used for creating a DOS emulator in the future, or in projects like [com2go](https://github.com/xyproto/com2go) for converting DOS .com files to Go source code.